damianfraszczak/swing-dynamic-gui/README.md

 - `boolean displayInTable` - if field should be displayed in a table
 - `String tableHeader` - header title for this field, by default field name
 - `int tableFieldOrder` - order of table header for field

+# Table configuration
+## Models
+### TableConfig
+It inherits from *BaseDynamicConfig* and consists of the following additional properties:
+- `String[] visibleFields` - list of configured visible fields, be default it is empty.
+It takes higher importance than value set in annotation
+- `String[] excludedFields`  - list of configured excluded fields, be default it is empty.
+It takes higher importance than value
+- `Map<String, TableCellRenderer> tableRenderersByFieldName` - mappings for providing appropriate table renderer for field. it can be used when you don't want to override global defined renderers for field type or defined type
+- `Map<Class, TableCellRenderer> tableRenderersByType` - mappings for providing appropriate table renderer for field type. it can be used when you want to override global defined renderer for type
+- `Map<FieldInputType, TableCellRenderer> tableRenderersByFieldType` -  mappings for providing appropriate table renderer for field input type
+- `TableMetadataProvider metadataProvider` - service responsible for providing table config metadata
+- `TableHeaderProvider headerProvider` - service is resposible for providing headers in table for fields.
+It is useful to override it when you have to implement i18n.
+By default it uses value form annotation if it is not set it use field name with title case conversion